elaewin/Week9-Additional-Features/class-1/README.md

 * Create a new branch for today's lab called `week9-class1-lab`.
 	* This will be the branch you use for your lab submission.
 * In this project, on your new branch, implement the following:
 	* Create a right burger menu.
-Setup both a burger button and slide recognizer.
+Setup both a burger button and panGestureRecognizer.
 	* Create your own custom NSError domain and error codes.
 * ??Using WKWebView, implement the OAuth workflow to get an auth token from StackOverflow API